 Individuals with bipolar disorder experience severe shifts from mania to depression, as well as changes in thoughts and actions.
 Manic episodes are commonly described as periods of excessive joy or enthusiasm, while depressive periods may cause extreme low energy or hopelessness.

-BDD is a related obsessive-compulsive disorder in which a person becomes fully engrossed with his or her perceived body flaws, which only appear minor or not at all to others.
+BDD is a related obsessive-compulsive disorder in which a person becomes fully engrossed with their perceived body flaws, which only appear minor or not at all to others.
 Individuals with this disorder will have repetitive behaviors surrounding their appearance, such as frequently checking mirrors.
-These obsessions cause disturbances in regular functioning at work, social settings and more.
+These obsessions cause disturbances in regular functioning at work, social settings, and more.

 DBT is a type of cognitive behavioral therapy (CBT) that helps individuals challenge unhelpful patterns in behavior and thinking.
-CBT allows a patient to build techniques for personal acceptance, distress tolerance, mindfulness, interpersonal effectiveness and emotional regulation.
+DBT allows a patient to build techniques for personal acceptance, distress tolerance, mindfulness, interpersonal effectiveness, and emotional regulation.
 These skills help reduce self-defeating behaviors and create a solid foundation for wellness.

 Eating disorder is a general term encompassing more specific disorders such as anorexia nervosa, bulimia nervosa, binge eating disorder and others.
-People with eating disorders may have unhealthy relationships with food, exercise, weight or body image, which disrupt regular functioning.
-These serious disorders affect men and women of all ages, ethnicities and socioeconomic statuses.
+People with eating disorders may have unhealthy relationships with food, exercise, weight and/or body image, which disrupts regular functioning.
+These serious disorders affect all genders, ages, ethnicities and socioeconomic statuses.
 If left untreated, eating disorders can cause lifelong harm or death.

 ERP is an evidence-based therapy technique used in various programs at Rogers.
-A component of cognitive behavioral therapy (CBT), ERP is useful for a person gradually and repeatedly confront feared situations, thoughts, images and impulses.
-At a comfortable pace, our trained staff members help patients reduce their symptoms and work towards overcoming more challenging anxieties over time.
+A component of cognitive behavioral therapy (CBT), ERP allows a person to gradually and repeatedly confront feared situations, thoughts, images, and impulses.
+At a comfortable pace, our trained team helps patients reduce their symptoms and work towards overcoming more challenging anxieties over time.